Overview of our Port to City work

 - Freeway Management System to improve traffic flow and safety

-- New open spaces and planting thousands of trees and other plants in the freeway area.
+- New open spaces near Moonee Ponds Creek and planting thousands of trees and other plants near walking and cycling paths and waterways.

 Key works in the area